webbcam/tiflash/docs/source/cli.rst

-        Connection      (-c): The connection type of the target device CCXML           (--ccxml): The full path to an existing ccxml file to use (can replace need for Serial Number) Chip            (--chip): The cpu/chip to connect to Debug           (--debug): Turn on debugging output
+        Connection      (-c): The connection type of the target device CCXML           (--ccxml): The full path to an existing ccxml file to use (can replace need for Serial Number) Chip            (--chip): The cpu/chip to connect to Timeout         (-t): The timeout value to set for the command Debug           (--debug): Turn on debugging output
         CCS             (--ccs): Specify CCS version to use